613WePleadTheSecond/ccwnj/docs/index.md

 If you see your town listed below the **requirements**, it is listing one of the requirements but specifically addressing how your town wants you submit it

-> Always be safe and make sure you are properly trained, taking a course to learn proper etiquette and safety should be your first priority espically if you plan on carrying
+> :gun: :rotating_light: **Always be safe and make sure you are properly trained**: Taking a course to learn proper etiquette and safety should be your first priority especially if you plan on carrying

 # **REQUIREMENTS**